nuxt/docs/en/faq/deployment-aws-s3-cloudfront.md

 S3 is their static storage which can be configured for Static Site Hosting.
 Cloudfront is their CDN (content delivery network)

-Hosting a Nuxt "Universal App" on AWS w/ S3 + Cloudfront is powerful and cheap.
+Hosting a **static generated** Nuxt app on AWS w/ S3 + Cloudfront is powerful and cheap.

 > AWS is a death by 1000 paper cuts.
 If we missed a step, please submit a PR to update this document.